mattferris/http-routing/Readme.md

 ### Argument Injection

 The routing section touched on how named parameters can be accessed via the arguments of your action, i.e. a pattern named `username` can be access via an argument name `$username`.
 This is done via injection, where the dependency injector matches the argument name to the parameter.
-In addition to parameters, your actions can access additional information via arguments.
+In addition to parameters, your actions can access additional information via arguments, such as the current request object.

-As discussed above, you can access the current `Request` via the dependency injector made available via `AbstractController`.
-This can also be accomplished via injection by adding an argument called `$request` to your action.

-    public function getFooAction(Request $request)
+    public function someAction(RequestInterface $request)
     {
-        $uri = $request->getUri();

         ...
     }

-The dependency injector automagically injects the `Request` object into the action when it sees an argument named `$request`.
-This allows you to write controllers that don't extend `AbstractController` and therefore are more decoupled.

 For more on dependency injection, checkout [mattferris/di](http://bueller.ca/di).